axltxl/hecatomb/README.md

 You will need the following dependencies (by editing the Makefile the requirement of most of this depencenies can be removed, but it'll lead to the loss of features):
- - A libGL implementation (Mesa3D, nVidia, AMD Catalyst, etc.)
- - OpenGL system headers
+ - OpenGL
  - libjpeg (6 or 8)
- - libogg with development headers
+ - libogg
- - libvorbis with development headers
+ - libvorbis
- - SDL with development headers and sdl-config(1)
+ - SDL 1.2
  - ZLib

 Extract the source, change into the new created directory and type "make"